microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 ## Step 2: Download a pre-trained model

-Download this [compressed ELL model file](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1A/d_I224x224x3CMCMCMCMCMCMC1A.ell.zip) into the `tutorial1` directory.
+Download this [compressed ELL model file](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1A/d_I224x224x3CMCMCMCMCMCMC1A.ell.zip) into the `cppTutorial` directory.
 The model file contains a pre-trained Deep Neural Network for image classification, and is one of the models available from the [ELL gallery](/ELL/gallery).
 The file's long name indicates the Neural Network's architecture, but don't worry about that for now and save it locally as `model.ell.zip`.

 ```shell
 curl --location -o model.ell.zip https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1A/d_I224x224x3CMCMCMCMCMCMC1A.ell.zip